sagifogel/file-appender/README.md

 ```
 {termination_interval_ms, "{interval in milliseconds}"}.
 ```
-By default the expected configuration file name should be `app.config`, although the app<br/>
+By default, the expected configuration file name should be `app.config`, although the app<br/>
 allows to override the default name.<br/>
 In case the file would not be found, the default configuration of 5 seconds will be used.